vijaydaultani/blog/_drafts/2021-10-10-demystifying-transformer.md

 \operatorname{Attention}(Q, K, V)=\operatorname{softmax}\left(\frac{Q K^{T}}{\sqrt{d_{k}}}\right) V
 \label{eq:scaled_dot_attention}
 $$

+## Self-Attention
+Now let's understand how does the concept of Q, K, V and attention together relates to the concept of self-attention in Transformer.

+>Self-attention, sometimes called intra-attention is an attention mechanism relating different positions of a single sequence in order to compute a representation of the sequence.

+As the definition suggests in self-attention we relate all the symbols within a sequence against each other.
+Again as the word relate suggests what we are interested in calculating is how compatible two symbols are.

+Well now you know the inspiration for the terms Query, Key and Value in the Transformer architecture.
+Though in case of transformer there is a very subtle difference for the usage of Q, K and V from our previous example of web search.
+In case of transformer all three i.e. Q, K and V can be all same (intra encoder self-attention and intra decoder self-attention) or K, V can be same but different from Q (inter encoder-decoder attention).

+## Where is attention used in the model
+If you followed me till now you would have realized that we used attention in total of three places in the transformer architecture.

+First, within the encoder in the form of encoder self-attention.
+Well within self-attention layer all of the inputs i.e. queries, keys and values come from the same place, i.e. the output of the previous layer in the encoder.

+Second, within the decoder in the form of decoder self-attention.
+Similar to self-attention in encoder's case all of the inputs i.e. queries, keys and values come from the same place, i.e. the output of the previous layer in the decoder.

+Third, encoder-decoder attention layers.
+In this case different from self-attention case in encoder and decoder, the queries come from the previous decoder layer, and keys and values come from the output of the encoder.
+This connection between encoder and decoder allows the queries from decoder to attend all positions in the input sequence and works similar to  attention mechanism in case of a conventional encoder-decoder architecture.

 ### Multi Head Attention
 Rather than using single attention model with $$d_{model}$$ dimensional queries, keys and values, the authors found it was beneficial to linearly project the queries, keys and values h times with different learned linear  projecttions to $$d_{k}$$, $$d_{k}$$, and $$d_{v}$$ dimensions respectively.
 Multi head attentin allows model to jointly attend to information from different representative subspaces at different points.